YashMadenenni/Wordle/README.md

 ##### Requirements

 1. Should have installed Maven.
-2. Navigate to wordle, where pom.xml file is present.
+2. Navigate to wordle, where pom.xml file is present.(`cd Wordle/wordle/`)

 ##### Building the project
 Navigate to wordle dir